In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 Zhuanxin Farmers Market (篆新农贸市场)

 After visiting the Stone Forest, head back to Kunming and visit one of the biggest markets in town: Zhuanxin Farmers Market (篆新农贸市场).
-The easiest way to get there is by subway: get off at the Panjiawan station (Line 3 exit A) and walk south.
+The easiest way to get there is by subway: get off at Panjiawan Station (Line 3, Exit A) and walk south.
 After about 15 minutes, you’ll see the Zhuanxin Market.

 Even after spending years in China, I’m still happy to explore local markets.
 I can always find something new or weird to eat that I have never seen before.
-Markets in Kunming are a great place to explore since Yunnan has a lot of unique vegetables and fruits that are rare in other parts of Asia or China.
+Markets in Kunming are a great place to explore, since Yunnan has many unique vegetables and fruits that are rare elsewhere in Asia or China.
 You will not be disappointed.

 Dounan Flower Market (斗南花卉市场)

-If you are not too tired, in the evening, you can head South of Kunming and explore one of the biggest flower markets in Asia: Dounan.
+If you are not too tired, you can head South of Kunming in the evening and explore one of the largest flower markets in Asia: Dounan.
 Getting there is easy since a new subway line connects the market entrance.
 Take the subway (Line 4) and exit at Jingui Jie (金桂街).
 The Dounan Subway stop is farther from the market, so I don’t recommend it.

 Day 3 in Kunming